wcabus/doom-sharp/README.md

 Loading the original WAD files should work, although I've only tested the shareware WAD for now.

 The demo games are not running as they should yet, the commands seem to be out of sync somehow.
-You can start your own game, although it currently stops at the end of E1M1 because the intermission game state hasn't been implemented yet.
+You can start your own game, and probably play the entire first episode!
+Without sound or music however.